Everything About Learning to Surf

 Traction Pads / Deck Grips

-Tail patches are grip specially designed for the rear of the board, and provide good traction for the rear foot needed in most turns on a shortboard.
+Tail patches/traction pads/deck grips are grip specially designed for the rear of the board, and provide good traction for the rear foot needed in most turns on a shortboard.

 Read more about how to use and apply surfboard wax and traction pads

-Read about Surfboard Fin Selection Tips from FCS
+Read about Surfboard Fin Selection and Placement Tips

 Some other useful resources, opinions and tips for the beginning surfer on how to surf board.